aca18ap/ecommerce/README.md

 ### Style Guide
 The standard [Ruby Style Guide](https://rubystyle.guide/) is employed and enforced using RuboCop.
 Most common standards are:
+1) Symbols, Methods and Variables using `snake_case` format
-1) Two-space indentations
+2) Two-space indentations
-2) Maximum line length of 80
+3) Maximum line length of 80
-3) One expression per line
+4) One expression per line
-4) No trailing whitespaces
+5) No trailing whitespaces
-5) Indentation alignment for multiline statements (e.g. as hashmap declarations) that overrun 80 characters
+6) Indentation alignment for multiline statements (e.g. as hashmap declarations) that overrun 80 characters

 ### Deployment with the Epi-Deploy Gem
 More detailed instructions can be found [here](https://info.shefcompsci.org.uk/genesys/demos/team04.html)